asmasonomics/asmasonomics.github.io/courses/2024-11-20_Genomics3_Workshop5_scRNAseq.markdown

 <br/><br/>
 </p>

-### What to do if you want to do RNAseq for your report
+### What to do if you want to do scRNAseq for your report
 <p align="justify">
 Placeholder text.
 <br/><br/>